wlads/reefpoints/_posts/2012-06-21-lessons-learned-six-month-of-running-dockyard.md

 github: bcardarella
 category: opinion
 social: true
-summary: "Brian talks about what has workked, what has not worked, and the changes that have been made at DockYard during its first six month"
+summary: "Brian talks about what has worked, what has not worked, and the changes that have been made at DockYard during its first six month"
 published: true
 ---